nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a young programmer studying in NUS Computer Science
+* is a university student.
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions.
-* has difficulty maintaining personal relationships
+* has difficulty maintaining personal relationships.
-* cannot recall previous conversations with others
+* cannot recall previous conversations with others.
 * is a goal-driven individual and seeks new challenges.

 **Value proposition**:

-* makes relationship management easier for the user
+* makes relationship management easier for the user.
-* keeps track of personal relationship with users' friends
+* keeps track of personal relationship with users' friends.
 * manages relationship faster than a mouse-driven app.

 ### User stories